-Flagship • Deep Dive • 1988
+Flagship Articles • Deep Dives • 1988 & 1993

-MEGA MAN 2
+MEGA MAN 2 / MEGA MAN X

 Why Mega Man 2?

 Released on December 24, 1988 in Japan as Rockman 2: Dr. Wily no Nazo and in North America in June 1989, Mega Man 2 is the best-selling and most critically acclaimed entry in the classic series, having sold over 1.5 million copies worldwide on the NES alone.
-Its robot master roster — eight characters with interlocking weapon weaknesses — is the archetype against which all subsequent classic-series entries are measured.
-Takashi Tateishi's OST remains the reference point for NES music composition.
+Its robot master roster - eight characters with interlocking weapon weaknesses - is the archetype against which all subsequent classic-series entries are measured.
+Takashi Tateishi's OST is the reference point for NES music composition.
 The Wily Stage 1 theme is among the most recognised pieces of video game music in history.

-Mega Man 2 US box art
+Mega Man 2 US box art - blue robot against a yellow and orange sky

-Mega Man 2 - North American box art, 1989
+Mega Man 2 - North American box art, 1989.
+The cover that fixed the series' identity after MM1's infamous alternative.

 Mega Man 2 NES gameplay - platform corridor from a robot master stage